 You'll also receive an email notification (if the recipient doesn't have an Expensify account, not to worry - we'll email them a PDF of the Invoice and a link so they can access it through Expensify if they like).

 The Invoice will appear like this, and you will have the option to "Pay" or "Reject":

 Paying an Invoice

 Payment can be made via Venmo, through Expensify via ACH or outside of Expensify:

-Once payment is made, the status of the Invoice will be updated to "Paid" on both the recipient and the senders end.
+Once payment is made, the Invoice status will update to "Paid" on both the recipient and the sender's end.

 Exporting your Invoices to an Accounting Integration

 At the moment, this is only available through the NetSuite integration, but we'll be rolling this out across our other integrations shortly, so watch this space!